What female economists learned bringing research to White House policy making

-About the event: This panel features a trio of powerful female economists and is presented in partnership with the Gerald R. Ford School of Public Policy at the University of Michigan.
-Professor Susan Dynarski will lead a panel discussion with Sandra Black and Betsey Stevenson, who each served on President Obama's Council of Economic Advisors.
+About the event: Three influential female economists discuss bringing research to bear on policymaking at the White House.
+Featuring an all-star panel who have helped to shape policy through the use of evidence.
+Professor Susan Dynarski will lead a panel discussion with Sandra Black and Betsey Stevenson, who each served on President Obama's Council of Economic Advisers.

 Betsey Stevenson is an associate professor of public policy at the Ford School, with a courtesy appointment in the Department of Economics.
 She is also a research associate with the National Bureau of Economic Research, a fellow of the Ifo Institute for Economic Research in Munich, and serves on the board of directors of the American Law and Economics Association.
 Stevenson recently completed a two-year term as an appointed member of the White House Council of Economic Advisers and served as the chief economist of the U.S. Department of Labor from 2010 to 2011.
 Stevenson is a labor economist whose research focuses on the impact of public policies on the labor market.
 Her research explores women's labor market experiences, the economic forces shaping the modern family, and the potential value of subjective well-being data for public policy.